- Watch wildlife up-close in the Amazon Rainforest

 Wildlife watch and journey to Tambopata Research Center

 Following breakfast, climb the 25-meter scaffolding canopy tower for views of the primary rainforest extending out towards the Tambopata National Reserve.
 Once at the top, enjoy views of toucans, parrots or macaws flying along the horizon.
-Then transfer four and a half hours by boat to the Tambopata Research Center, which lies in the pristine heart of the Tambopata National Reserve.
 As you cross the confluence with the Malinowski River, you will leave the final traces of human civilization behind.
 Within the 700,000 hectare reserve, sightings of capybara, caiman, geese, macaws and other large species will become more frequent.
-Arriving at Tambopata Research Center, head out on a hike to see monkeys and stunning views of the Tambopata River before enjoying dinner and a wonderful educational lecture on lodge-based conservation initiative: the Macaw Project.Accommodation options
+Back at Tambopata Research Center, head out on a hike to see monkeys and stunning views of the Tambopata River before enjoying dinner and a wonderful educational lecture on lodge-based conservation initiative: the Macaw Project.Accommodation options

 - Day 5